-This is the Family Room that (now) adjoins the Kitchen we recently completed.
+This is the Family Room that (now) adjoins the recently completed Kitchen.

 Gorgeous, isn’t it?

 Here’s where we started….

 The renovations included closing up an entrance from the hallway, and completely removing a half wall into the kitchen.
 This created a more open concept, and a better layout / design for both spaces.

 The first design decision made was the chocolate maple hardwood.
 Consistency and repetition will create harmony in these adjoining spaces – so with that first element decided, here’s the next design choices made.